 There are only two ways of dealing with energy, we either use it, or lose it.

 An angry man will LOSE control of his emotions.
 A passionate man will USE his emotions to impact people with wisdom.
 The ability to transmute emotional energy seperates the men from the boys.
 Both are able to punch; but the boy punches the physical body, the wise man punches straight into the heart.

 The heart is the first organ/muscle to form.
 This means every other muscle in the body is a posterior attribute of the heart.
 The heart creates the tongue, so it must be the heart which regulates its use.
 The tongue is considered by many people to be the strongest muscle in our body.
 A sharp tongue may break a heart, but a strong heart can silence any tongue.

 People who live from the head, play 'mind' games with people who live from the heart, and wonder why their fingers get burned.
 Head intelligence is no match for heart coherence.

-Until the captain finds the courage to lose sight of the shore, his ship can never fulfil the purpose for which it was made.
+Until a captain finds the courage to lose sight of the shore, his ship can never fulfil the purpose for which it was made.

 A coward sits under a rock waiting for death to free him from his ignominy.
 A hero dies at sea wrestling with the storm.
-Nobody can be given courage; we have to sail through the storm and earn it for ourselves.
+I cannot give you courage, you must sail through the storm and earn it for yourselves.

 “I have no Ark to keep you safe, just these arms of mine to hold.
-And a heart so strong and loyal, that I will never fear the cold.
+And my heart, so strong and loyal, that I will never fear the cold.
 So build it big, and build it strong, and take it out to sea once more.
 And trust that love will one day, bring you safely to my shore”